drug-design/course/docs/chapters/molecular-graphics.md

 #### Electrostatic Potentials

-Electrostatic potentials: a surface can be color-coded by electrostatic potentials and for example displayed in two colors (red &#38; blue) when the surface is either positive or negative.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/electrostatic-potentials-49ae6c7f'><i class='fa fa-play' aria-hidden='true'></i></button>Electrostatic potentials: a surface can be color-coded by electrostatic potentials and for example displayed in two colors (red &#38; blue) when the surface is either positive or negative.
 A good affinity between the ligand and the receptor occurs when positive regions (red) interact with negative ones (blue).
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer